Skip to main content

 Beginning with the Articles of Confederation, states used Compacts to settle boundary disputes.
 In 1918, Oregon and Washington enacted the first Compact solely devoted to joint supervision of an interstate resource (fishing on the Columbia River).
 Three years later, New York and New Jersey enacted the first Compact to create an interstate commission (now known as the Port Authority of New York and New Jersey).

-Like the 1937 Parole and Probation Compact, the ICAOS is part of a long history and recently accelerating use of interstate Compacts.
-Similar to its predecessor, it addresses multilateral state issues beyond state boundaries.
+The ICAOS, like the 1937 Parole and Probation Compact, is integral to the longstanding and increasingly prevalent use of interstate Compacts.
+Similar to its predecessor, the ICAOS addresses multilateral issues that extend beyond state boundaries.

 References